Helcaraxan/toolshare/docs/setup.md

 #### Path templates

-Regardless of the source from where a tool binary may be fetched, you will need to tell Toolshare a path at which the specific binary for a given OS and tool version may be found.
+Regardless of the source from where a tool binary may be fetched, you will need to tell `toolshare` a path at which the specific binary for a given OS and tool version may be found.
 This is achieved through templated paths such as:

 ```text